-The emission reductions will be achieved by the followings solutions5 a.
+The emission reductions will be achieved by the followings solutions a.
 Household water purification systems.
-This could be a membrane-based system, to be installed at household level which will use no energy and which has been designed so that no unsafe drinking water will ever be available through the system.
-Such systems could be gravity based, and if so, would require no external power consumption.
+This could be a membrane-based system, to be installed at household level which will use no energy and which has been designed so

 1. Reduce the need for boiling water and hence the need for fuel for this process.